 Andrew Monkhouse and Alexandra Monkhouse

-Certification of Class Action – Curtis v.
+Certification of Class Action for Vacation and Holiday Pay – Curtis v.
 Medcan Health Management Inc., 2022 ONSC 5176: Andrew and Alexandra Monkhouse represented the plaintiffs in a proposed class action for vacation and statutory holiday pay on commissions that was certified by the Ontario Superior Court.

 Certification of Employee Misclassification Class Action – Rallis v.
 Approval Team Inc., 2020 ONSC 4197 (CanLII): Certification Motion: Andrew was co-counsel with Alexandra Monkhouse in certifying a case before the Ontario Superior Court of Justice regarding a class action for misclassification against Approval Team for their alleged misclassification of workers.